systbiol/reports/2017_June/PublishingProblems.md

 ## History of issues

+These issues have been reported to OUP, mostly in Jan. and Feb., with more info going to them as it comes in.

 * Five open access articles incorrectly paywalled.
 In at least two cases (Rutger Vos & Tracy Heath), authors notified Oxford (Jan 2 and Feb 7, respectively) but did not get immediate action.
 I emailed Feb 21; Feb 25, still not fixed; finally fixed Feb 28.
 * DOIs failing
 * Articles appearing in the *Logic Journal of the IGPL* instead of *Systematic Biology*